AnanyaP-WDW/AnanyaP-WDW/README.md

 - 💼 I'm looking out for interesting full-time/part-time opportunities in AI
 - 🌱 I’m currently learning to play [morsing](https://en.wikipedia.org/wiki/Morsing)
 - 👯 I’m looking to collaborate on 'LLM as a Judge'
-- 📫 How to reach me: pathakananya95 'at' gmail 'dot' com or team 'at' teampocket 'dot' tech
+- 📫 How to reach me: pathakananya95 'at' gmail 'dot' com